Rolf Santesson: Career

 In 1946 he moved to Uppsala, where he worked from 1946 to 1950 as an assistant teacher, and from 1953 to 1958 as associate professor at the University of Uppsala.
 From 1937 to 1946 he was assistant at the Swedish Museum of Natural History in Stockholm.
+Between 1938 and 1954 he edited and distributed the exsiccata Lichenes Austroamericani ex herbario Regnelliano.
 In 1952, Santesson became a Ph.D., defending a doctoral dissertation on foliicolous lichens.

 From 1973 to 1981, Santesson was professor and director of the Botanical Department at Stockholm's Swedish Museum of Natural History.
 After his retirement in 1982, Santesson continued working at the Botanical Museum in Uppsala, where he researched lichen parasites as well as helped compile several editions of the book series Lichens of Sweden and Norway.
 Santesson undertook major lichen-collecting expeditions throughout the world, including Europe (British Isles, France, Madeira, Portugal, Switzerland, Spain); North America (United States; Mexico) Tenerife; Iceland; Africa (Kenya and Tanzania); South America (Patagonia; Peru); and Asia (China; Far East of Russia).
+Between 1984 and 2008 he distributed the exsiccata series Fungi lichenicoli exsiccati.